Meet Our Travelers

 Other than our occasional Women’s Weeks and a special Cotswolds gardens week in 2013, our trips aren’t organized for a particular demographic group or around a single interest.
 Our groups have included a wide variety of people: solo travelers, couples, family members, and friends; photographers and painters; shoppers and history buffs; foodies and wine enthusiasts; working people and retirees; hikers and those less active.
 Our trips attract travelers: people seeking those special personal connections, adventures, and experiences in Europe’s most beautiful places.

 Meet some of our travelers and learn first-hand about their experiences:

 Traveler’s Feedback.
 Comments from several travelers about their Experience week.

 Dorothy’s Memories: Thoughts from one of our travelers, Dorothy.
-She and her husband have joined us on six trips since 2008.
+She and her husband have joined us on seven trips since 2008.

 Ann’s Art.
 Paintings by Ann Howe based on photos and sketches she made during her Luberon Experience week (September 2010)

 Sandy’s Art: Paintings by Sandy Davis from her Luberon Experience (May 2010) and Chianti Experience (June 2012) weeks.